pingidentity-developers-experience/ping-oidc-client-sdk/README.md

   },
 };

-// Initialize the library using an authentication server's well-known endpoint, note this takes in the base url of the auth server, not the well-known endpoint itself, '/.well-known/openid-configuration' will be appended to the url by the SDK const oidcClient = await OidcClient.initializeFromOpenIdConfig('https://auth.pingone.com/<env-id>/as', clientOptions);
+// Initialize the library using an authentication server's well-known endpoint.
+Note this takes in the base url of the auth server, not the well-known endpoint itself. '/.well-known/openid-configuration' will be appended to the url by the SDK. const oidcClient = await OidcClient.initializeFromOpenIdConfig('https://auth.pingone.com/<env-id>/as', clientOptions);

-// To authorize a user (note: this will use window.location.assign, thus redirecting the user): oidcClient.authorize(/* optional login_hint */);
+// Used to authorize a user.
+Note this will use window.location.assign, thus redirecting the user after the url is generated. oidcClient.authorize(/* optional login_hint */);

-// To get the authorization url (if you wish to override the authorize() behavior and apply it to an anchor tag, for example) const authnUrl = await oidcClient.authorizeUrl(/* optional login_hint */);
+// Used to get the authorization url if you wish to override the authorize() behavior and apply it to an anchor tag, for example const authnUrl = await oidcClient.authorizeUrl(/* optional login_hint */);

-// After a user has been authorized and a token is available there is a built in user info call const userInfo = await oidcClient.fetchUserInfo();
+// Used to get the user info from the userinfo endpoint on the auth server, must be used after user has gone through authorize flow and a token is available in storage. const userInfo = await oidcClient.fetchUserInfo();

-// Get the token from storage
-const token = await oidcClient.getToken();
+// Get the token from storage, can be used if you need the token outside of the tokenAvailableCallback passed in the clientOptions const token = await oidcClient.getToken();

 // Revoke the token on the server and remove it from storage